NHSX

-NHSX is a United Kingdom Government unit with responsibility for setting national policy and developing best practice for National Health Service (NHS) technology, digital and data, including data sharing and transparency.
+NHSX was a United Kingdom Government unit from early 2019 to early 2022, with responsibility for setting national policy and developing best practice for National Health Service (NHS) technology, digital and data, including data sharing and transparency.

+History

-It was established in early 2019 by the Secretary of State for Health and Social Care, Matt Hancock, to bring together information technology teams from the Department of Health and Social Care, NHS England, and NHS Improvement.
-NHSX works closely with the Government Digital Service and other relevant government functions.
-It is led by Matthew Gould.
-The 'X' in NHSX stands for "user experience".
-As a budget-holder, NHSX commissions projects from NHS Digital.
+NHSX was established in early 2019 by the Secretary of State for Health and Social Care, Matt Hancock, to bring together information technology teams from the Department of Health and Social Care, NHS England, and NHS Improvement.
+NHSX worked closely with the Government Digital Service and other relevant government functions.
+It was led by Matthew Gould.
+The 'X' in NHSX stood for "user experience".
+As a budget-holder, NHSX commissioned projects from NHS Digital.

 In February 2021 it was announced that NHSX was to be merged into a new NHS England transformation directorate, which would bring together digital and operational improvement teams within NHS England and NHS Improvement.
 The NHSX brand would be retained.

-On November 22 2021, it was announced that NHSX would be merged with NHS Digital and incorporated into NHS England and the NHSX brand would be retired.
+In November 2021, it was announced that NHSX would be merged with NHS Digital and incorporated into NHS England, and the NHSX brand would be retired.
+The merger was completed in February 2022.